djmitchella/flickr-data-folderify/README.md

 WARNING 2:
 It's probably best to make a copy of the original zip files you get from flickr in another folder, and work with those, just to be on the safe side.

+Note: The uploading part isn't automated, at least not for google photos.
+Google Photos does have an API, but if you use the API to upload images, they count towards your storage quota -- the 'high quality but free storage' part of google photos is only available if you upload through a browser.
+See [the starred note here](https://developers.google.com/photos/library/guides/upload-media) under 'The upload process'.